Concerns about yours or someone else’s safety

-Call 999 for an emergency (e.g. a crime is currently being committed).
+If you or someone you know is in immediate danger, or there is an emergency or a crime is being committed, call 999.
 You can also contact the police on 101 for non-emergency situations.

 Safeguarding concerns about a child or young person (under 18 years of age)